alice-doc/alice-analysis-tutorial/analysis/ROOT5-to-6.md

   is specific to *ROOT6*.
 The part including macros has to be protected (see below).

-## Do I need to include headerfiles in my macros?
+## Do I need to include header files in my macros?

 *ROOT6* comes with a technique called pre-compiled header files.
-Header files from a certain library are compiled to a binary format by `rootcling`, the successor of `rootcint`, and loaded into *ROOT6* by an autoloading mechanism similar to the rootmap mechanism.
+Header files from a certain library are compiled to a binary format by `rootcling`, the successor of `rootcint`, and loaded into *ROOT6* by an auto-loading mechanism similar to the rootmap mechanism.
 Once `rootcling` is invoked with the argument `-rml name` a **.pcm**-file is created containing the pre-compiled headers. *ROOT6* will search for .pcm-files in the **LD_LIBRARY_PATH**.